Carved Lands

 He reaches into a pot full of white powder, sprinkling the dust onto the knife.
 “This is the pure cocaine, just like St. Moritz!” he bellows, followed by a deep chuckle.

 The setting of the Engadin valley is interesting in a myriad of ways.
-It’s a pristine alpine landscape that would inspire any artist…if only they could afford to live here.
+It’s a pristine alpine landscape that would inspire any artist, but it comes with a price.

 In the mid-to-late 1800s, Johannes Badrutt brought over his wealthy aristocrat friends from the United Kingdom.
 He made a bet that St. Moritz would make the ideal location for a luxury ski resort.
 It would be fair to say that now, a little over a hundred years later, this bet was certainly won.

-Over time, a region that depended mostly on subsistence agriculture was transformed into a hub for luxury tourism.
-The historically local dialect of this region, Romansh, is scarcely heard on these streets anymore.
+Over time, a region that depended mostly on subsistence agriculture in a harsh and unforgiving landscape was transformed into a hub for luxury tourism.
+The local language of the region, Romansh, is fading into obscurity.

 Let’s see, I told him.